 Emma, who created the blog ADHD Grrl, says in her blog that she was diagnosed with ADHD at 38.
 In her story, she tells that she “was never hyperactive even as a child,” but that once she understood the inattentive sub-type of ADHD, everything suddenly made sense.
 Eleanor Ross wrote in an article called What It’s Like to Have ADHD As An Adult that, “I don’t recognize the descriptions of children with ADHD…”

 I definitely find this to be true in the adults that I coach in my ADHD coaching practice.
-Some of the biggest things I focus on with my clients are time management, prioritization of tasks, organization of tasks and materials, increasing motivation, and energy management, (check out my free eBook, Fill Your Tank for ADHD: How to Create Cognitive Fuel to Keep You Going) We rarely, if ever, work on addressing issues related to hyperactivity.
+Some of the biggest things I focus on with my clients are time management, prioritization of tasks, organization of tasks and materials, increasing motivation, and energy management.
+We rarely, if ever, work on addressing issues related to hyperactivity.

 Life Didn’t Make Sense

 Many clients I work with started down the path to diagnosis because they couldn’t figure out why certain things in life, often related to a job, were so incredibly difficult.
 Andrew Kavanagh was diagnosed at age 43.
 In an article titled ‘I assumed it was all my fault’: the adults dealing with undiagnosed ADHD, he stated that he “often wondered why I had so many challenges in achieving what others found relatively easy to do… I knew little about the condition at the time, but as my research into the area deepened, I recognized many of my own traits in the symptoms attributed to ADHD sufferers.”